 Back in January, my boyfriend brought home a tin of Mr. Gladstone’s Cathay, a potent cologne with sandalwood and amber notes.
 We were both smitten.
 And I quickly began researching, and then pining for, solid perfumes online.
 After weeks of deliberation, I settled on Earth Tu Face Jasmine Perfume.
 I was initially drawn to its elegant seashell case, but the ingredient list ultimately sold me.
 The company’s “botanical balm perfumes” are made with skin-nourishing ingredients like safflower oil, beeswax, sunflower oil, and vitamin E. Not only would the fragrance make me smell good, but it’d make my sensitive skin feel good, too.

-Here, the best solid perfumes ranging from robust fragrances that last hours and subtler light scents — all packed with skin-moisturizing ingredients.
+Here, the best solid perfumes, ranging from robust fragrances that last hours to subtler light scents — all packed with skin-moisturizing ingredients.
 We’ve ordered this list from most robust wood and spice notes down to lighter florals.

 We’ve written about Diptyque’s status candle and perfumes before, so we weren’t surprised that one of its scents was the only solid perfume recommended by three people we spoke to.
 Sable Yong, beauty writer and co-host of the podcast Smell Ya Later, likes that the warm and spicy scent “simmers down sweetly on your skin, to the effect of a golden sunbeam on some quaint European village’s cobblestone street,” adding that it’s “surprisingly potent” for a solid perfume.
 Beauty writer and co-host of the podcast Fat Mascara Jenn Goldstein says the complex scent with notes of clove cardamom is lightened up by fruity-floral notes, so it’s “not too heady or overpowering.”
 And Guarnieri notes that the packaging is “beautiful, it’s substantial, and it’s not meant to be tossed out when you’re done,” since the company conveniently makes refills.